Affine Gaudin models and hypergeometric functions on affine opers: -opers and quasi-canonical form

 First, let us now and for the remainder of this article restrict attention to the case when the twist function $\varphi$ has only simple poles, \emph{i.e.} we shall take it to be of the form

 for some $k_i \in \CC^\times$, $i=1,\ldots, N$.
 It has simple poles in the subset $\{ z_i \}_{i=1}^N \subset \CP$.

-\begin{remark} Based on the situation in finite types, \cite{FFT,VY3}, our expectation is that introducing a pole of order $p\geq 2$ at $z_i$ in the twist function $\varphi$ (and more generally in the Miura $\lg$-opers of \S\ref{sec: class of Miura opers} below) will correspond to a Gaudin model in which one assigns to the marked point $z_i$ a representation of a \emph{Takiff algebra} $\g[t]/t^p\g[t]$ over the affine Kac-Moody algebra $\g$. \end{remark}
+\begin{remark} Based on the situation in finite types, \cite{FFT,VY3}, and the shift of argument affine Gaudin model introduced in \cite{FFsolitons}, our expectation is that introducing a pole of order $p\geq 2$ at $z_i$ in the twist function $\varphi$ (and more generally in the Miura $\lg$-opers of \S\ref{sec: class of Miura opers} below) will correspond to a Gaudin model in which one assigns to the marked point $z_i$ a representation of a \emph{Takiff algebra} $\g[t]/t^p\g[t]$ over the affine Kac-Moody algebra $\g$. \end{remark}

 We denote the complement of the set of marked points $\{ z_i \}_{i=1}^N$ as

 Consider the multivalued holomorphic function $\P$ on $X$ defined by

 which is related to the twist function as $\varphi(z) = \partial_z \log \P(z)$.
 Observe that the ambiguity in the function $v_j$, namely \eqref{vuptof}, can be expressed as